fu351/Team-17-/README.md

 ## Things to note
 - API Limit <br>
 Though this is not directly related to the I/O specification of the auto-grader, while we were doing our own testing we have been running into issues of exceeding the hourly request limit.
 This could cause the auto-grader to choke.

+## Credits
+This project was created as part of an assignment for ECE 461 at Purdue University.
+Team members:
+- Christopher Colloquit
+- Alan Fu
+- Shreya Rathi
+- Li Hong Wu